-Thinking about these questions ahead of time and making your wishes known in writing before you are in labor will allow the UPMC Pinnacle staff to help you have a satisfying delivery experience.
+Thinking about these questions ahead of time and making your wishes known in writing before you are in labor will allow the UPMC staff in Central Pa. to help you have a satisfying delivery experience.

 Completing a birth plan is not mandatory.
 However, if you have strong preferences about using pain management or medical interventions, who you want in the labor room, and how you wish to feed your baby, it is a good idea to complete a birth plan.